-The Center for Excellence in the Neurosciences at the University of New England has created an annual Brain Fair to engage the local community in brain exploration.
-The goal of the fair is to promote interest in STEM disciplines (neuroscience in particular) within the greater community.
+The Center for Excellence in the Neurosciences at the University of New England created the annual Brain Fair to engage the local community in brain exploration.
+The fair promotes interest in STEM disciplines — neuroscience in particular — within the greater community.
 Students, professional staff, and faculty develop neuroscience-related hands-on activities and experiments for the general public, resulting in a science museum-like experience for the local community.
 Last year, more than 600 people attended the fair, and there were more than 70 volunteers.
 The fair is held in celebration of Brain Awareness Week.
 All activities are free and open to the public.

 For questions about UNE's Brain Fair, email Jennifer Malon.